justcallmegoyo/CV/README.md

 ## Greg Paul

 My life used to consist of trying to learn every possible inane expression in Spanish so that one day, one person might actually think I'm a native Spaniard, rather than a try-hard Mancunian.
-My life is now different in that I now also am doing the same with coding.
+My life is different now because these days I'm doing the same with coding as well.

 ## Skills